Cezar512/AccountPanel/README.md

 # AccountPanel
-It's CRUD API for primitive account panel for game purposes
+It's REST API for primitive account panel for game purposes

 It's being created with rules of Onion architecture and Domain-driven design aproch.
 At least it is what I'm tring to do.
 It's my first complex project thats why I decied to pull it here.
 This project leaning on web tutorials there is a couple of aspects that I may not be completly sure about or even wrong.
 I'm still learning be aware of that :).
 Tests will be commied soon.